reymon359/book-sentences/books/clean-architecture/README.md

 ### The Purpose of an Architecture

+Good architectures are centered on use cases so that architects can safely describe the structures that support those use cases without committing to frameworks, tools, and environments.

+The first concern of the architect is to make sure that the house is usable— not to ensure that the house is made of bricks.

+A good software architecture allows decisions about frameworks, databases, web servers, and other environmental issues and tools to be deferred and delayed.

+_Frameworks are options to be left open._

+A good architecture emphasizes the use cases and decouples them from peripheral concerns.

 ### But What About the Web?

 ### Frameworks Are Tools, Not Ways of Life